-Most fills in sub-vertical faults and fractures are consolidated red sandstones comprising well rounded, medium to coarse grains (200-100μm) of quartz coated in a thin layer of hematite (Figs 10a-e; Richter 1966).
-The grains are exceptionally well sorted, and most sands are homogeneous, structureless and massive (Figs 10d, e).
-Bedding, where present, is defined by small variations in grain size and/or by thin laminations of fine silt (Figs 3e, 4c, 5e, 6f, 8h).
-A proportion of the original porosity in the sediment fills is occluded by mineral cement, but open porosities of up to 10% are commonplace (e.g. Fig. 10c), and locally reach 35%.
+e).
+Bedding, where present, is defined by small variations in grain size and/or by thin laminations of fine silt (Figs 3e, 4c, 5e, 6f and 8h).
+A proportion of the original porosity in the sediment fills is occluded by mineral cement, but open porosities of up to 10% are common (e.g. Fig. 10c) and locally reach 35%.

-In most of the Tor Bay area, fills in the older E-W set of fissures are calcite cemented, with a great deal of associated calcite veining, whereas fills in the younger N-S set also feature regions of quartz cement, in addition to lesser amounts of calcite (Richter 1966).
-It is not certain whether this reflects a change in depositional conditions, but in every other respect, the fissures are identical.
-Where calcite cements are present in sediment, they grow in optical continuity with large calcite crystals in adjacent mineral fills (Fig. 10a).
-Where quartz cements are present in the sediment fills of N-S fractures, they are seen to grow in optical continuity with the clastic quartz grains they enclose (Figs 10f, g), which can be recognised by a thin coating of haematite.
+In most of the Tor Bay area, fills in the older east-west set of fissures are calcite-cemented, with a great deal of associated calcite veining, whereas the fills in the younger north-south set also feature regions of quartz cement in addition to lesser amounts of calcite (Richter 1966).
+It is not certain whether this reflects a change in the depositional conditions, but in every other respect the fissures are identical.
+Where calcite cements are present in the sediments, they grow in optical continuity with large calcite crystals in adjacent mineral fills (Fig. 10a).
+Where quartz cements are present in the sediment fills of north-south fractures, they are seen to grow in optical continuity with the clastic quartz grains they enclose (Fig. 10f, g), which can be recognized by a thin coating of hematite.
 Collectively, all of these features suggest that fissure-hosted sedimentation, cementation and calcite mineralization were all contemporaneous.

 Further evidence for this contemporaneity comes from the preservation of striking pyramidal piles of sandstone-siltstone within large vertical fault fills and fractures (Fig. 3e).
-At Crystal Cove, hundreds of these red sediment pyramids can be seen in cross-section within a large calcite-lined N-S fault cavity.
-They vary in size from millimetres to tens of centimetres across, and in many places preserve shallowly-dipping bedding laminations in the centre of the pyramid, progressively steepening towards the margins (Fig. 3e).
-Similar features have been described by Woodcock et al. (2014) and are thought to represent geopetal accumulations of sediment which have been washed into open, partially mineralized fault cavities and piled up on any asperities or fallen clasts of wall-rock.
+At Crystal Cove, hundreds of these red sediment pyramids can be seen in cross-section within a large calcite-lined north-south fault cavity.
+They vary in size from millimetres to tens of centimetres across and, in many places, preserve shallowly dipping bedding laminations in the centre of the pyramid, progressively steepening towards the margins (Fig. 3e).
+Similar features have been described by Woodcock et al. (2014) and are thought to represent geopetal accumulations of sediment that have been washed into open, partially mineralized fault cavities and piled up on any asperities or fallen clasts of wall rock that were present.

 Chaotic breccia fills up to several metres wide are found in many sediment-filled fissures around Tor Bay.
-The most common type consists of irregularly orientated, angular clasts of wall-rock limestone that show no evidence for attrition or rounding (e.g. Figs 4a, c, 7b, 11c).
-These are thought to have formed by wall-rock collapse into open fissures (Woodcock et al. 2014).
-Locally, jigsaw-type breccias are developed where clast fragments are seen only slightly displaced from their original position (e.g. Fig. 5b).
+The most common type consists of irregularly oriented, angular clasts of wall rock limestone that show no evidence of attrition or rounding (e.g. Figs 4a, c, 7b and 11c).
+These are thought to have formed by collapse of the wall rock into open fissures (Woodcock et al. 2014).
+Locally, jigsaw-type breccias are developed where clast fragments are seen to be only slightly displaced from their original position (e.g. Fig. 5b).
 In all cases, the breccia clasts are held in a uniform matrix of red sandstone, suggesting that brecciation occurs coevally with sediment infilling.